-Select Security > Active Directory.
+Select User Management > Active Directory.

 On the Active Directory page, you can incorporate your organization's Active Directory users and groups into your FME Server security configuration.

 When you import user accounts from Active Directory, they can authenticate as Users with FME Server using their Active Directory credentials.
 Optionally, single sign-on authentication can be enabled, in conjunction with SASL.

 When you import groups from Active Directory, they become Roles in FME Server.

 Perhaps the most convenient aspect of Active Directory integration is the ability to use the same groups that exist in Active Directory and configure them as roles in FME Server, assigning them permissions just as you would in Windows.
 This is because FME Server maintains Active Directory relationships between users and groups.
 For example, consider Active Directory User_1 who belongs to Active Directory Group_1.
 If you import User_1 as a user in FME Server, and import Group_1 as a role in FME Server, User_1 is automatically a member of the role Group_1 in FME Server.